Electrical Work for the Future

 vary in length.
 You will need to consider that as well as the size of your battery, how fast you

-want to charge, if you’d like a dual charging station, etc to determine where we orient this
+want it to charge, if you’d like a dual charging station, etc to determine where we install this

-system in your new or current layout because these choices affect the overall wiring of your
+system in your new or current layout.
+These choices will affect the overall wiring of your

 You don’t need to be an expert nor should you do the work on your own with electric charging.
 It’s a speciality of ours for a reason.
-If you’re getting an electric car or see the value in accommodating your home for this trend, we’ll take the guesswork out of the garage work that needs to happen.
+We are happy to give a free estimate and answer any questions about an EV Charging Port.